Fourier-Mukai and autoduality for compactified Jacobians. I: Appendix: Hitchin fibration vs compactified Jacobians of spectral curves

 The algebraic (Artin) stack $\M$ is not of finite type.
 In order to obtain a space of finite type (and indeed a variety), one introduces a semistability condition as follows.
 A Higgs pair $(E,\phi)$ is called {\em semistable} (resp. {\em stable}) if for all non-trivial proper subsheaves $F\subsetneq E$ that are stable with respect to $\phi$ (i.e. such that $\phi(F)\subseteq F\otimes L$) we have

 Observe that, given a Higgs pair $(E,\phi)$, if $E$ is a semistable (resp. stable) vector bundle then $(E,\phi)$ is semistable (resp. stable) but the converse is in general false.

-The coarse moduli space $M=M(r,d,L)$ of S-equivalence classes of semistable $L$-twisted Higgs pairs $(E,\phi)$ of rank $r$ and degree $d$ has been constructed by N. Hitchin \cite{Hit} using analytic methods (namely gauge theory) and later by N. Nitsure \cite{Nit} using algebro-geometric methods (namely geometric invariant theory).
-The Hitchin fibration \eqref{E:fibr-Hitchin} restricts to a projective fibration (called the {\em Hitchin fibration}):
+The coarse moduli space $M=M(r,d,L)$ of S-equivalence classes of semistable $L$-twisted Higgs pairs $(E,\phi)$ of rank $r$ and degree $d$ has been constructed by N. Hitchin \cite{Hit} for $L=\omega_C$ using analytic methods (namely gauge theory) and later by C. Simpson \cite{Sim} for $L=\omega_C$ and by N. Nitsure \cite{Nit} for an arbitrary $L$, using algebro-geometric methods (namely geometric invariant theory).
+As proved in \cite{Sim} and \cite{Nit}, the Hitchin fibration \eqref{E:fibr-Hitchin} induces a flat projective morphism (called the {\em Hitchin fibration}):

-\begin{remark} In the special case where $L=\omega_C$, $r$ and $d$ are coprime (so that there are no strictly semistable Higgs pairs) and $k=\mathbb{C}$, it is known that (see \cite{Hit}): \begin{itemize} \item $M=M(r,d,\omega_C)$ is an hyperk\"ahler (non compact) manifold containing, as an open subset, the cotangent bundle of the moduli space of stable (= semistable) vector bundles on $C$ of degree $d$ and rank $r$; \item $H$ is an algebraically completely integrable Hamiltonian system. \end{itemize} \end{remark}
+\begin{remark} In the special case where $L=\omega_C$, $r$ and $d$ are coprime (so that there are no strictly semistable Higgs pairs) and $k=\mathbb{C}$, Hitchin \cite{Hit} proved that: \begin{itemize} \item $M=M(r,d,\omega_C)$ is an hyperk\"ahler (non compact) manifold containing, as an open subset, the cotangent bundle of the moduli space of stable (= semistable) vector bundles on $C$ of degree $d$ and rank $r$; \item $H$ is an algebraically completely integrable system. \end{itemize} This result has been generalized to the case where $L\otimes \omega_C^{-1}$ is effective by F. Bottacin \cite{Bot} and E. Markman \cite{Mar}: in this case, it is shown in loc. cit. that $M=M(r,d,L)$ is endowed with a Poisson structure (depending upon the choice of a section of $L\otimes \omega_C^{-1}$) with respect to which $H$ becomes an algebraically completely integrable system. \end{remark}